daniardor/nlsy-project/README.md

-# Predicting Houly Wage of the National Longitudinal Survey of Youth 1997 Dataset
+# Predicting Houly Wage Using the National Longitudinal Survey of Youth 1997 Dataset

-Author: John Carlo Maula

 ## Introduction